timofeysie/khipu/README.md

 And a fuller architecture based article using the above is [here](https://georgebyte.com/scalable-angular-app-architecture/)

+(Note: the following is old documentation before a refactor of into the features/category-item-details directory).

 The categories directory can be the start of a feature directory which will hold the item list feature.
 This will include:

-- create a items directory inside (with the observable state and presenter/container patterns)
+- create an items directory inside (with the observable state and presenter/container patterns)
 - create a service with a RxJs subject
 - create a container that uses the service to get the list of items
-- create a presentation component to display data from the container via @Input/@Output
+- create a presentation component to display data from the container communicating via @Input/@Output
 - create a view class to sync with the state store via the router url

 ### Some previous notes on the pattern